DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Path of a Thousand Poisons.md

-Born from the perilous forests of Lekrith, the Evyngar royal family's signature martial art makes full use of the deadly poisons of their homeland.
+Born from the perilous forests of Lekrith, the Evyngar royal family's signature martial art, the Path of the Thousand Poisons, makes full use of the deadly poisons of their homeland.

 # Path Features